friend-to-net-web-developers/html-attribute-dictionary/CODE_OF_CONDUCT.md

 ﻿# Code of Conduct
 ## Introduction
 We are committed to providing a friendly, safe, and welcoming environment for all, regardless of background, and we welcome contributions from everyone.
-Our community operates on principles of respect, empathy, selfless love (ἀγάπη or agápē), and mutual support.
+Our community operates on principles of respect, empathy, and mutual support.
 We encourage constructive engagement and focus on the well-being of the project and its members.

 ## Our Standards
 Examples of behavior that contribute to creating a positive environment include: